muralivnv/cpp-pyplot/README.md

 ## Motivation
 Many C++ plotting libraries that exist today, they tend to replicate python plotting API in C++.
-There are 3 limitations with this approach.
+There are several limitations to this approach,
-1. There is only so much a developer can acheive in C++ to replicate python plotting API (for example, using named input args during function call is not that easy to implement on C++).
+1. Because of the language limitations (for example, using named input args during function call is not that easy to implement in C++) the final API is complicated.
 2. The end user need to learn new plotting API.
 3. The most important of all, no/incomplete documentation.

 Even if the user is fine with the above limitations, he/she is limited to just one plotting library.
-What if there comes a need to use awesome **seaborn** capabilities or **bokeh-plot** features or **Plotly**, there are no packages that are readily available and even if they are, I am pretty sure that the above limitations will come into action.
+What if there comes a need to use awesome **seaborn** capabilities or **bokeh-plot** features or **Plotly**, there are no packages that are readily available.

 Given the awesome open source libraries, ZeroMQ and python-ASTEVAL, data pipe latency with ZeroMQ for inter process communication and latency for string command execution on python is negligible.